ahmedalatawi/react-event-scheduler/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make changes.\
 You will also see any lint errors in the console.

 ## Current functionality